FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 Compared to fully separate Kubernetes cluster, virtual clusters do not have their own node pool nor networking.
 Instead, they inherit these from the parent cluster.
 They are scheduling workloads on the host cluster, however they have their own virtual control plane.

-#figure(image("../../figures/vcluster-arch.excalidraw.svg"), caption: "vCluster Architecture")
+#figure(image("../../figures/vcluster-arch.excalidraw.svg"), caption: "vCluster Architecture") <vcluster-arch>
 === vCluster Architecture

 vCluster is used in conjunction with `kubectl`, the Kubernetes CLI.
 It creates an alternative Kubernetes API server, that can be used with `kubectl`.
 When connected to the virtual cluster, `kubectl` will behave as if it was connected to a regular Kubernetes cluster.
-This is achieved by connecting to the API server of the virtual cluster control plane.
+This is achieved by connecting to the API server of the virtual cluster control plane #cite(<vcluster>).

 This control plane has high-level and low-level components.
 The high-level components only interact with the Kubernetes API, and do not have any knowledge of the host cluster.
 This includes, but is not limited to: Deployments, StatefulSets, and CustomResourceDefinitions.